Propagation Studies Committee (PSC)

 They also maintain close links with a number of professional organisations both at home and abroad, believing that a time of intensifying pressure on every part of the radio spectrum active and relevant propagation research by amateurs provides a strong argument in favour of maintaining the range of frequency allocations available to us.

-Each member of the Committee is a specialist in at least one aspect of radio propagation and there are always several projects in hand, such as the work on VHF sporadic-E and on tropospheric propagation at 50 MHz currently under way.
-The Committee also supports the monthly Six and Ten Report, which reports and analyses propagation at 28 and 50 MHz, with the particular aim of reporting, discussing and analysing propagation on those bands and encouraging their more informed use.
+Each member of the PSC is a specialist in at least one aspect of radio propagation and there are always several projects in hand, such as the work on VHF sporadic-E and on tropospheric propagation at 50 MHz currently under way.